samhanley02/module2/README.md

 # INET4031 - Module 2 - The System Administrator's Toolbox

-## Introductory concepts in Systems Administration
+## System Administration in Context

-Let's continue to do some more stuff like we did in Module 1 - continuing our introductory exploration of system administration.
+Let's continue to do some more stuff like we did in Module 1 and continue our introductory exploration of system administration.

-Administrators who manage servers and cloud services must be skilled in the use of many different tools and technologies.
-This includes a mix of command-line and GUI-based tools.
-The skilled System Administrator can easily complete tasks regardless of the environment.
+The code in this repository is not used by this lab.
+It is example code for those who may want to explore the Node-Red and Jupyter systems more.

 **CONTEXT MATTERS**